redpesk-common/canbus-binding/docs/2-Installation.md

 > **CAUTION** This chapter has not been tested since we haven't necessary automotive tools for that.

-If you use Canoe to store your `gold standard` CAN signal definitions, you may be able to use the OpenXC  `xml_to_json.py` script to make your JSON for you.
+If you use CANoe to store your `gold standard` CAN signal definitions, you may be able to use the OpenXC `xml_to_json.py` script to make your JSON for you.
 First, export the Canoe .dbc file as XML - you can do this with Vector CANdb++.
 Next, create a JSON file according to the format defined above, but only define:

 - CAN messages.
 - Name of CAN signals within messages and their generic_name.